stolostron/rhacm-docs/_pages/advisory_review.md

 3. Open the advisory in Google chrome browser or Firefox browser.

-4. There are a list of issues from the _Summary_ tab.
+4. View the list of issues from the _Summary_ tab.
 If you do not see any issues, reach out to the release manager to verify if other issues should be added.

    **Note**: We document Erratas from the Customer portal documentation for only ACM and MCE.
 We do not document Erratas for other operators and add-ons.
 If you are documenting Errata, check for a summary of the fix from the issue that is linked.
 For all of the issues marked with the ‘errata’ label, the release manager should ask the dev team to provide a brief (one or two sentence) summary of the issue resolution that the customer can understand.
 The release manager creates a doc issue for the doc team to create a docs errata for the z-stream.
 This issue is opened for that z-stream with the `Documentation` component and the `errata` label.
 This is the only doc issue that should have the `errata` label.
 Other issues with the label should be dev issues.